chrillek/DT-Search-JS/README.md

 It does not yet offer the global variables available in the previous workflow to exclude a group or a list of databases from searches.

+**Note** You must allow Alfred to automate DEVONthink in System Settings/Privacy/Automation.

 ## Show all databases

 Keyboard shortcut is <kbd>DTD</kbd>.
 It will populate Alfred's window with the databases currently open (!) in DT.
 That's different from the result of "show favorites".